Gold Making Charges: All you need to know

 What are Gold Making Charges?

 When purchasing gold jewellery, not only do you pay for the gold metal but also for the artistry and labour that led to converting the raw gold to a beautiful ornament.
 The extra charge that you pay for the labour, time and skill involved is called gold making charge.
+Across major jewellers in India, Gold Making Charges range between 3%-30% depending on the design complexity.

 Anatomy of Gold jewellery making charges